 The pelvis is a bony structure that connects that base of the spine to the legs.
 It has the ability to rotate or tilt in space.
 An anterior pelvic tilt occurs when the pelvis rotates forward, placing the front of the pelvic bones well below the level of the back.
 This tilted position increases the natural curve of the lumbar spine.

-To determine if you have an excessive tilt, stand with your back flat against the wall and measure the space between your lower back and the wall.
+To determine if you have an excessive anterior pelvic tilt, stand with your back flat against the wall and measure the space between your lower back and the wall.
 The natural curvature of your spine should allow a hand to slide into that space.
 Men generally have 4-7 degrees of anterior pelvic tilt, and women typically have between 7-10 degrees.
 If something much larger than your hand, like a paper towel roll, is able to fit back there then it’s likely you have a large anterior tilt.

 Causes of Anterior Pelvic Tilt